Code-Institute-Submissions/RoVsEk23-Milestone1-Project-SCC/README.md

 Block divider element on Home, About Us, Teams pages used from Whiskey Drop project.
 Image layout on gallery page used from Love Running project.
 Styling for Sign Up form on Contact Us page used form Love Running project.
+Usage of Sign Up button on every page to provide the user as many chances as possible to enter details which is the main objective of the website.

 Images -